RESEARCH

 Speech recognition of air traffic control communication

-ATCos and pilots still rely on voice communication, and this is not expected to change in the near future.
-The miscommunication between ATCos and pilots could lead to fatal accidents.To prevent such miscommunication, we propose a framework for detecting miscommunication by using voice recognition technology.
+ATCOs and pilots still rely on voice communication, and this is unlikely to change in the near future.
+Miscommunication between ATCOs and pilots could can result in fatal accidents.To mitigate this risk, we propose a framework for detecting miscommunication by using voice recognition technology.

 Mathematical modeling to determine safety separation